earthly/website/blog/_posts/2022-03-02-golang-grpc-gateway.md

 But, if it is your service, and if it's stateless – say because it uses a database to store its state – then there is another way to do things.
 You can create a REST service that shares its implementation with the gRPC service.
 The gRPC gateway plugin can help with this as well.

-To set up this up, I'll create a new file, rest.go, and slightly modify the code proxy code:
+To set this up, I'll create a new file, `rest.go`, and slightly modify the code proxy code:

 ~~~{.diff caption="activity-log/rest.go"}
 func main() {